RocketMap/RocketMap/docs/advanced-install/docker.md

 If the `db` container is not running, simply execute the same command that was used before to launch the container and the MySQL server will be up and running with all the previously stored data.
 You won't have to execute any MySQL command to create the database.

-### Launching the PokemonGo-map server
+### Launching the RocketMap server

-Now that we have a persistent database up and running, we need to launch our PokemonGo-map server.
+Now that we have a persistent database up and running, we need to launch our RocketMap server.
 To do so, we are going to use a slightly modified version of the docker run command from the "Simple Docker Setup" session.
 This time we need to launch our server inside the created network and pass the necessary database infos to it.
 Here's an example:

 ```
 docker run -d --name pogomap --net=pogonw -p 5000:5000 \
-  frostthefox/pokemongo-map \
+  frostthefox/rocketmap \
     -a ptc -u username -p password \
     -k 'your-google-maps-key' \
     -l 'lat, lon' \